-- This actually fits in for the mythos of The Cabin in the Woods in that there are five main characters who each fit a "part" in the human sacrifice, but part of the failure of the sacrifice in this movie is that Controllers mis-classify each of the sacrifices as they ultimately end up doing in Cabin in the Woods as well.
+- To clarify: in the mythos of The Cabin in the Woods, there are five people who each fit a "part" in the Human Sacrifice, but part of the failure of the sacrifice in this movie is that the Controllers mis-classify each of the sacrifices.
+This is what they ultimately ended up doing in The Cabin in the Woods as well.
 Just look at each of the main characters:

-- Delilah: She is the Whore in the sacrificial ritual.
-According to the ritual the Whore must be sacrificed first, and Delilah is the first of the main characters who becomes infected.
+- The queen bee Delilah is the Whore in the sacrificial ritual.
+According to the ritual, the Whore must be sacrificed first, and Delilah is the first of the main characters to become infected.
 She also dumped Stan for a completely superficial reason (head cheerleaders date football captains, not "academic wannabes"), further cementing her place in this role.
 Finally, unlike Stokely, Delilah plays her good looks to the hilt.
-But she is also very academically-minded herself, serving on the school newspaper as well as the cheer squad, and so she doesn't really fit this role very well.
+But she is also very academically-minded herself, serving on the school newspaper as well as the cheer squad, and so she is only an imperfect fit.

-- Casey: He's obviously the Scholar, but he does fit into this role.
+- The science geek Casey is the Scholar.
 He discovers the parasite and makes most of the logical deductions in the movie, and he's also mercilessly teased.
-But he also doesn't fit into the role as he almost becomes the last survivor of the five instead of Stokely, the Virgin, and as the coach notices, he's also quite physically fit.
+But he also becomes the last survivor of the five instead of Stokely, the Virgin, and as the coach notices, he's also quite physically fit.

-- Zeke: He is the Fool because he's repeated the 12th grade multiple times and appears to be lazy loner.
-However, he doesn't fit this role because he's actually quite intellent (after all, he created his own version of cocaine) and he uses this supply to sniff out who is infected and who isn't.
+- The drug dealer Zeke is the Fool, a lazy loner who's repeated senior year at least once.
+However, he's actually quite intelligent (after all, he created and sells his own methamphetamine-esque drug), and he uses this supply to sniff out who is infected and who isn't.